gsa-oes/office-of-evaluation-sciences/_projects/1725-concurrent-prescriptions.md

 <img src="{{ '/assets/img/project-images/1725-fig1.webp' | prepend: site.baseurl }}" alt="A line graph comparing the control and treatment groups on average days of opioid-benzodiazepine overlap and days relative to enrollment." width="1500">

-<i>Related Publications</i>
+Related publications:
 Sacarny A, Safran E, Steffel M, et al. <a href="https://jamanetwork.com/journals/jama-health-forum/fullarticle/2796898">Effect of Pharmacist Email Alerts on Concurrent Prescribing of Opioids and Benzodiazepines by Prescribers and Primary Care Managers: A Randomized Clinical Trial.</a> <i>JAMA Health Forum.</i> 2022;3(9):e223378.

-*You can verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/concurrent-prescriptions.pdf">here</a>.*
+Verify the upload date of our analysis plan <a href="https://github.com/gsa-oes/office-of-evaluation-sciences/commits/master/assets/analysis/concurrent-prescriptions.pdf">on GitHub</a>.